|August 26, 2022||Comments Closed|

-Psoriasis sufferers, especially those who live in cold climates, must take extra care of their skin all year round.
-Psoriasis flare-ups can be avoided throughout the colder months of the year with the use of Ayurvedic treatments.
+Psoriasis flare-up sufferers, especially those who live in cold climates, must take extra care of their skin all year round.
+Ayurvedic treatments for Psoriasis help to avoid flare-ups throughout the colder months of the year.

-Psoriasis is a skin condition that causes skin cells to proliferate at an abnormally rapid rate, which results in thick patches of skin that can be white, silvery, or red in colour.
-Psoriasis is characterised by the rapid production of new skin cells, which takes place over a period of days rather than weeks as is typical.
+Psoriasis is a skin condition that causes skin cells to proliferate at an abnormally rapid rate, which results in thick patches of skin that can be white, silvery, or red in color.
+Psoriasis flare-up is characterized by the rapid production of new skin cells, which takes place over a period of days rather than weeks as is typical.
 They accumulate, resulting in the formation of thick regions known as plaques.

-The sizes of the patches varies from very little to quite enormous.
+The sizes of the patches vary from very little to quite enormous.
 The knees, elbows, scalp, hands, feet, and lower back are the most common places where they can be found.
-Psoriasis affects adults at a much higher rate than children.
+Psoriasis flare-up affects adults at a much higher rate than children.

 Psoriasis is a skin condition that can cause embarrassment, which is why many people, especially adolescents, avoid activities such as swimming and other situations in which patches of skin could become visible.

 Why does Psoriasis occur is a common question.